inoxio/ansible-role-proxmox-vms/README.md

-Ansible Role: Creates virtual machines with Proxmox and installs (unattended) an ubuntu distribution on it
+Ansible Role: Create virtual machines with Proxmox and install (unattended) Ubuntu distributions on them
 =========

-The inoxio.proxmox_vms role creates all VMs that are listed within your role execution (see example playbook) and installs an ubuntu version via preseeding on them.
+The inoxio.proxmox_vms role creates all VMs that are listed within your role execution (see example playbook) and installs Ubuntu versions via preseeding on them.
+You can configure which Ubuntu version shall be installed on which VM.

 This role was developed based on [morph027's pve-infra-poc role](https://gitlab.com/morph027/pve-infra-poc).